anshu2323/Basic-pipeline/README.md

-The Repository contains an in-depth analysis of a marketing campaign in Sql and Python alongwith the creation of dashboard in Power BI
+The Repository contains an in-depth analysis of a marketing campaign in Sql and Python alongwith the creation of dashboard in Power BI.
+It further intends to apply this to a machine learning pipeline in a clustering unsupervised algorithm to understand customer behaviour.